 Narrator 3: Seppala turned his team back onto the ice of Norton Bay.
 The wind whistled in their ears, biting their faces with frozen blasts.
-It was forty degrees below zero.
+It was forty degrees below zero, but the windchill made it feel much colder.

 Narrator 4: Togo fought the wind and struggled to follow the trail.